 What Level Of Detail Is Necessary?

-Good stories provide just enough information to indicate why a particular feature offers a user value.
+Good stories provide just enough information to indicate why a particular feature offers value.
 It should offer sufficient clarity for the development team to understand its significance from the user’s point of view.

 There should not be any doubt or misinterpretation as the feature gets developed.
-Stories must be unambiguous, complete, on point, non-conflicting, and easily understood by anyone, even those not directly connected with the project.
+Stories should be unambiguous, complete, on point, non-conflicting, and easily understood by anyone, even those not directly connected with the project.

 Should User Stories Replace The Feature Requirement Document?